mzemplenyi/mzemplenyi.github.io/research.md

 + Tchetgen Tchetgen, E. J., Fulcher, I. R., and Shpitser, I. (2018).
 Auto-g-computation of causal effects on a network.
 In revision at Journal of American Statistical Association. <a href="https://arxiv.org/abs/1709.01577">arXiv preprint arXiv:1709.01577</a>. <br /> <br />

-<center> <strong style="font-size: 125%;"> Sexual and reproductive health </strong> </center> </br> </br>
+<center> <strong style="font-size: 125%;"> Sexual and reproductive health </strong> </center>
-My recent work in this area was to analyze the effect of judicial bypass law on delay in time to abortion among minors living in Massachusetts.
-For an overview of the ROE Act, visit <a href="https://www.plannedparenthoodaction.org/planned-parenthood-advocacy-fund-massachusetts-inc/issues/roe-act">Planned Parenthood League of Massachusetts</a> page or view a quick summary of this research in this awesome <a href="https://www.plannedparenthoodaction.org/uploads/filer_public/80/d6/80d62544-5038-4e81-a6de-de013f3abb78/minors_infographic_v9.pdf">infographic</a>!
+My recent work in this area was to aid in the evaluation of the effect of the Massachusetts' judicial bypass law on delay in time to abortion.
+This study provides the first quantitaive assessment of this law and provides evidence that there is significant delay in time to procedure (see the <a href="https://www.plannedparenthoodaction.org/planned-parenthood-advocacy-fund-massachusetts-inc/issues/roe-act">ROE Act</a>).
+The main findings are summarized in this awesome <a href="https://www.plannedparenthoodaction.org/uploads/filer_public/80/d6/80d62544-5038-4e81-a6de-de013f3abb78/minors_infographic_v9.pdf">infographic</a> made by PPLM.

 + Janiak, E., Fulcher, I. R., ..., & Goldberg, A. (2019).
 Impact of Massachusetts’ parental involvement law on procedural timing among adolescents seeking abortion. <a href="https://journals.lww.com/greenjournal/Fulltext/2019/05000/Massachusetts__Parental_Consent_Law_and_Procedural.19.aspx">Obstetrics & Gynecology, 133(5), 978</a>.